 “She’s outstanding and not to be messed with.
 Her advice is straight to the point and she doesn’t take prisoners.”

-Susan Rodway QC has a wealth of experience from over 12 years acting as Leading Counsel across a wide spectrum of civil litigation.
-She is renowned for her advocacy skills, particularly in cross examining experts in the fields of medicine and medical science, pharmaceuticals, forensic investigation, accident reconstruction, motorsports and equine or bloodstock issues.
-She has been instructed in numerous leading cases related to clinical negligence, catastrophic injuries, group litigation and sports law arising out of motorsports or equine activities and competition.
+Susan Rodway QC has a wealth of experience from over 15 years acting as Leading Counsel across a wide spectrum of civil and commercial litigation, domestic and international arbitration, in particular sports arbitration, and mediation.
+She is renowned for her advocacy skills, particularly in cross examining experts in various fields such as medical or pharmaceutical science, forensic investigation including forensic accountancy, accident reconstruction, motorsports, equine and other sports issues.
+She has been instructed in numerous leading cases arising out of clinical negligence, catastrophic injuries, group litigation, professional negligence of accountants and solicitors and sports law and domestic and international sports arbitration, in particular arising out of motorsports, cycling or equine competition including anti-doping issues.

 “She is extraordinarily brave, will not be bullied and will not give in easily.”
 Chambers & Partners 2015